professor/waste-workshop/README.md

 # Software Development Waste Workshop - Facilitator's Guide
-This is a facilitator's guide to the Waste Workshop
+This is a facilitator's guide to the Waste Workshop™

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 In short, you can make money off of this workshop, but you must attribute me for creating the workshop.
-You can refer to this as Sedano's Waste Workshop or Sedano's Software Development Waste Workshop.
+You can refer to this as Sedano's Waste Workshop™ or Sedano's Software Development Waste Workshop™.
 During the workshop, you'll need to reference the research that I have done.
 All attendees must be given a free copy of <a target="_blank" href="https://www.researchgate.net/publication/332916053_Removing_Software_Development_Waste_to_Improve_Productivity">"Removing Software Development Waste to Improve Productivity."</a> This can be printed or electronic distribution.

 ## Preparation